JiahaoShen0510/JiahaoShen0510/README.md

 Also have the work experiences in Real-Estate Management, Human Resource and Corporate Training, Education Quantitative Research, Library Research and Digital Humanities, Museum Curation and Research, Special Education, and Natural Environment.

-## Practitioner for the virtual worlds
+## Practitioner for the Virtual Worlds
 Certificate in Advanced Football Tactical Analysis (Barça Innovation Hub)

 Certificate in Virtual Reality (Goldsmiths, University of London)